ILoveRedEd55/AIML_Detection_System/README.md

 https://drive.google.com/drive/folders/1dU9MCKk2lUZJIwBx75T0iuXWUt1iMM-M?usp=sharing

-After downloading the files in the GDrive, locate the 'lib' directory inside the directory and extract the files inside.
+After downloading the files in the GDrive, locate the '**lib**' directory inside the directory and extract the files inside.

 **Third:**